Welcome to today's edition of the Rush 24-7 podcast.

 And by the way, we continue to say it's on purpose.

-Look, we're running trillion dollar deficits.
+Look, we're running trillion-dollar deficits.

-I want to remind you again that when the economy collapsed in the fourth quarter, payroll taxes were lower than they are today.
+The Democrats that are saying again today that we're not spending enough money to stimulate the economy, I want to remind you again that when the economy collapsed in the fourth quarter, payroll taxes were lower than they are today.

 The economy collapsed before payroll taxes went up.